NHL postpones 2 Islanders games amid COVID-19 outbreak

 The NHL has postponed two more games for coronavirus-related reasons, making it five so far this season.

+General manager Lou Lamoriello said forward Casey Cizikas became the latest player to test positive.
+The Islanders would have had as many as eight players unavailable.

-The league says the possibility of additional spread contributed to the Islanders’ games through at least Tuesday being called off for now.
-The team has said captain Anders Lee, fellow forwards Ross Johnston and Kieffer Bellows and defensemen Zdeno Chara, Adam Pelech and Andy Greene were in protocol, and winger Josh Bailey only recently resumed skating after being quarantined.
+The league said the possibility of additional spread contributed to the Islanders’ games through at least Tuesday being called off for now.
+Cizikas joined captain Anders Lee, fellow forwards Ross Johnston and Kieffer Bellows and defensemen Zdeno Chara, Adam Pelech and Andy Greene in protocol, and winger Josh Bailey only recently resumed skating after being quarantined.

-General manager Lou Lamoriello said as recently as Wednesday that none of the players who were positive for the virus had tested negative to clear the way to return.
-The short-handed Islanders lost 1-0 to the Pittsburgh Penguins at home Friday night.
+Lamoriello said as recently as Wednesday that none of the players who were positive for the virus had tested negative to clear the way to return.
+It would take three consecutive days of negative tests to reopen team training facilities and resume play.
+The entire Islanders team is vaccinated against COVID-19.

+While Lamoriello said Saturday he had not asked the league office for postponements, the absences and a long-term injury to defenseman Ryan Pulock were making things very difficult for New York.
+The short-handed Islanders fell 1-0 to the Pittsburgh Penguins at home Friday night, their eighth consecutive loss.

-“We’re kind of piecemealing it,” coach Barry Trotz said after the loss.
-“The young guys who have come in, they’re doing what they can. … They’re doing the job that they can.
+”We’re kind of piecemealing it,” coach Barry Trotz said afterward. ”The young guys who have come in, they’re doing what they can. … They’re doing the job that they can.
 There’s no one not trying right now.”

 The NHL postponed three Ottawa Senators games in mid-November because of that team’s virus outbreak.
 One of those games, at the New Jersey Devils, has been rescheduled for Dec.
 6.